KurokoChu/Sudoku-Full-Crack/README.md

 ## How to build

 ## Sample Interface
-The right side of the game is the number(1-9) to fill in the table.
+The right side of the game is cell Activity number 1-9 to fill in the table.
+List step it's responsible for checking the wrong slot and displaying the correct information.When Press All possible step.
 Right bottom is 4 buttons,
 	1.start Game
 	2.Generate Puzzle(Create a proposition.)